 The penalties that OSHA assesses are based on the type of violation.
 In settling a penalty, OSHA has a policy of reducing penalties for small employers and those acting in good faith.
 For serious violations, OSHA may also reduce the proposed penalty based on the gravity of the alleged violation.
 No good faith adjustment will be made for alleged willful violations.
-Below are the penalty amounts adjusted for inflation as of January 13, 2017:
+Below are the penalty amounts as of 2021:

 OSHA cites employers, not employees: It's important to know that the OSHA Act does not provide for the issuance of citations or the proposal of penalties against employees.
 Employers are responsible for employee compliance with the standards.

 Penalty Adjustments: OSHA may apply penalty adjustments that vary depending upon the employer's size (maximum number of employees), good faith, and the history of previous violations.
 Adjustments based on the number of employees may be applied as follows: